francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 misunderstanding or gap in knowledge, in which case you can go and fix it.
-Or it could also mean that there is a mistake or problem with existing work, in which case you have just found a research knot to unravel and possibly a non-trivial contributions to make.
-For me this is what most often led to research breakthroughs.
+Or it could also mean that there is a mistake or problem with existing work, in which case you have just found a research knot to unravel and possibly a non-trivial contribution to make.
+For me this source of confusion is what most often led to research breakthroughs.
 * **Embrace interdisciplinarity.** As we just discussed, a PhD forces you to "go deep".
 However, every once in a while, it's good to step back, zoom out and keep yourself up to date with developments in adjacent fields.
 Personally, I would